tolstoyevsky/hubot-happy-birthder/README.md

 ## Features

-* Fetches a random GIF using the `thesimpsonsbirthday+simpsonsbirthday+futuramabirthday+rickandmortybirthday` search query before writing a birthday message to a birthday boy/girl.
+* Fetches a random GIF using the `thesimpsonsbirthday+futuramabirthday+rickandmortybirthday+tmntbirthday+harrypotterbirthday` search query before writing a birthday message to a birthday boy/girl.
 The query (called "search term" in the Tenor terminology) is configurable via the `TENOR_SEARCH_TERM`environment variable.
-See the set of images associated with the search term used by default [here](https://tenor.com/search/thesimpsonsbirthday-simpsonsbirthday-futuramabirthday-rickandmortybirthday-gifs).
+See the set of images associated with the search term used by default [here](https://tenor.com/search/thesimpsonsbirthday-futuramabirthday-rickandmortybirthday-tmntbirthday-harrypotterbirthday).
 * Writes birthday messages to `#general`.
 * Reminds users of the upcoming birthdays.
 It's possible to specify how long before the event occurs the reminder should be triggered.
 * Provides fault tolerance: